tylermercer/personal-website/src/content/posts/faith/a-different-kind-of-hello-world.md

 ---

 Something special happened a couple weeks ago: my daughter was born!
-She came a couple weeks early due to some sudden complications, but we are so glad she's here and that she's okay.
+She came a couple weeks early due to some sudden complications, but we are so glad she’s here and that she’s okay.
 She and Evelyn are both doing well now.

-I've written before about
+I’ve written before about
 [the journey of faith](/posts/faith/certainty-and-uncertainty-as-elements-of-faith) that Evelyn and I went through with our desires to have children.
-Our need for faith to accept uncertainty hasn't diminished---scary complications in the delivery process required us to place our faith in God even more firmly.
+Our need for faith to accept uncertainty hasn’t diminished---scary complications in the delivery process required us to place our faith in God even more firmly.
 Gratefully, He intervened in some miraculous ways, and provided protection and safety for both my wife and our daughter.